Bortelhütte

 Author´s Tip / Recommendation of the author

-The Bortelhütte is located on the Alpine pass route between Rosswald and the Simplon Pass.
-It is worth spending a night here and enjoying the sunset in the mountain hut.
+The Bortelhütte is located on the Alpine Pass route between Rosswald and the Simplon Pass.
+It is worth spending a night here and enjoying the sunset in the alpine hut.

 Safety guidelines